IRDG2OI/geoenrich/docs/source/online.rst

 1.2.
 Areas
 ^^^^^^^^^^

-A column with a unique ID is mandatory, to be able to link downloaded data to the corresponding area.
-All columns in the example file below are also mandatory:
+A unique ID is mandatory, as well as the bounds of the areas that are requested.
+Columns must be named as in the following example:

 .. csv-table:: Areas of interest